Legobas/micronova2mqtt/README.md

 ### Session storage

 The session data is stored in the file `session.dat`.
-This file is encrypted because it contains sensitive data like the jwt tokens.
+This file is encrypted because it contains sensitive data like the JWT tokens.

 ## The Brands file